dansl/iOS-Stuff/README.md

 - Lock Private Tabs in Safari - Open Settings -> Safari and turn on the toggle for “Require Face ID to Unlock Private Browsing”.
 - Auto-delete One-Time-Passwords in Text Messages and Mail app - Settings -> Passwords -> Password Options and turn on the Clean Up Automatically toggle.
 - Toss a Coin - Ask Siri to flip a coin.
+- Snag Text from Photos and Video - View the image or pause the video.
+Click the small Live Text icon, and it highlights all the text you can copy (tap and hold to copy it)
+- Safari, Block Distracting Items - When you're on a page, click the icon on the left in the address bar to see the Page Menu.
+In there, click Hide Distracting Items.
+Then click anything you want to disappear.
+It won't work on ads or anything that updates frequently, but it can't hurt to try with the most annoying distractions.
+- Play Ambient Background Noise - Go to Settings > Control Center > Hearing and tap the plus sign.
+You can then access it from the Control Center (swipe down from right side); it's the icon with an ear on it.
+There's a slider to adjust the volume.
+Tap the icon again to turn it off.
+- Turn Off Your Microphone on Screen Recordings - Long-press on the button in Control Center.
+You'll see either Microphone Off or Microphone On—set your preference.
+- Broadcast Your Screen - Holding down the Screen Recording button in Control Center also produces another option: You can pick an app into which your recording can be saved (say, Photos) or do a direct broadcast.
+The apps that support broadcast include chats apps such as Facebook Messenger; video-meeting tools such as Zoom, Google Meet, and Skype; or even sharing services including TikTok and Twitch.
+- Silence Unknown Callers - Settings > Phone > Silence Unknown Callers.
+- Watch a Live Voicemail - Turn it on in Settings > Phone > Live Voicemail.
+Then you can live read what's being said in the voicemail, as it's being made.
+You can even answer the call mid-way through.
+- Hang Up via Airplane - When you're on a call and switch on Airplane mode, the call is cut off, as if it had failed.
+- Make Calls Over Wi-Fi - Go to Settings > Phone > Wi-Fi Calling to turn it on.
+- Use Your iPad to Make Phone Calls - Once you have Wi-Fi Calling turned on, you get another option—Add Wi-Fi Calling for Other Devices.
+- Move Multiple Apps at Once - press down on one app until it goes wiggly, then use another finger to tap a bunch of apps.
+They'll be grouped.
+- Change the Default Apps - Settings app, scroll down, and select the Apps button.
+At the top of the screen will be a button for Default Apps.
+- Night Shift - Activate Night Shift via Settings > Display & Brightness to reduce the blue wavelength of light on the screen.
+- Replace the Lock Screen Flashlight/Camera Icons - Go to edit the lock screen options (hold your finger down on the screen) and click Customize > Lock Screen.
+- Share Your Wi-Fi Password Automatically - Make sure you and your guest both have Bluetooth turned on.
+Then, have them navigate to Wi-Fi settings.
+If they have a modern iOS, iPadOS, or macOS device, and they're in your contacts list, a pop-up will appear on your screen saying "Do you want to share the Wi-Fi password?"
+Tap Share Password, and that person can log in.
+- Quick Switch a Network or Bluetooth Connection - Swipe down from top right to access Control Center.
+The top-left section has the connection buttons for Airplane mode, Cellular, Wi-Fi, and Bluetooth grouped together.
+Long-press on the group, and a menu pops out showing AirDrop and Personal Hotspot buttons.
+Press down on Wi-Fi for a quick menu of all available networks; do the same to Bluetooth for a list of possible connections.
+- Teach Siri Names - Say "Hey, Siri, learn how to pronounce (name)."
+- Find Other Apple Devices - Say "Hey, Siri, find my (device)"
+- Make Eye Contact in Facetime - Settings > FaceTime > Eye Contact, iPhone will make your eyes follow the person you're talking to.
+- Leave a Facetime Message - When someone doesn't answer on FaceTime, you can leave a message for them right in the app, as a video.
+Just tap Record Video when there's no answer, record what you want to say, click Stop, then Play if you want to review it before you hit Send.
+- Create SOS Contacts - Go to Health app, click the icon of your face, then Medical ID > Edit > Emergency Contacts
+- Use Volume Buttons as Shutter Buttons - Click either of the Volume buttons to take a snapshot.
+It'll even start/stop a video capture.
+If you hold the volume button down, it'll take a video until you release it.
+- Take People and Things Out of Images - In Photos app, tap the part you want to save, and it will pop off the screen a bit, then ask you to Copy or Share it; but you can also drag it around to place it somewhere else (into Messages or an email, for example).
+The background becomes transparent.
+- Strip Data From Photos Before You Share - View a photo and click the Share Button, but before you share it, click Options at the top.
+Turn off All Photos Data.
+- Crop It Quick - Just open an image and do the two-finger zoom-in, either in portrait or landscape mode.
+A Crop button appears at the upper right.
+Tap it and the image is instantly whittled down to what you see on the screen.